-For me Gillette Pure shave cream performs adequately.
-Not as well for me as Pacific or Cremo but better than many mass-market “goo in a tube” products like, say, Neutrogena.
+For me Gillette Pure shave cream performs pretty well–better than most mass-market “goo in a tube” products like, say, Neutrogena, and way better than canned stuff.
 Pure may actually work a bit better for me brushless but the difference is subtle.

 I don’t think you will get the luxurious experience you may be used to with many old school lathering shave products.
-But for a comparatively inexpensive, widely available, mass-market product Gillette Pure shave cream is worth a try.
+But for a comparatively inexpensive, widely available, mass-market product Gillette Pure shave cream (Amazon affiliate link) is worth a try.

 Have you used Gillette Pure shave cream?
 How did you like it?
 Leave a comment below with your thoughts.